openprovider/Openprovider-WHMCS-domains/README.md

 ## Install the DNS management options
 To match the DNS types supported by Openprovider in WHMCS, you will need to install this in the template files.
 We have created a [request for WHMCS to make this easier.
 Please upvote this request here](https://requests.whmcs.com/topic/add-support-for-custom-dns-types).

-_Step 1:_ Open templates/YOUR_TEMPLATE/clientareadomaindns.tpl and search for `<select name="dnsrecordtype[]" class="form-control">`.
+_Step 1:_ Open `whmcs/templates/CURRENT_THEME_TEMPLATE/clientareadomaindns.tpl` and search for `<select name="dnsrecordtype[]" class="form-control">`.
 This will appear two times.

 Search for the version with the options like the one below.
-Note that it includes the "selected" string.
+Note that it includes the "selected" substring:

 `<option value="A"{if $dnsrecord.type eq "A"} selected="selected"{/if}>A (Address)</option>`